ajaychawda58/ID_CNN/README.md

 The above plot is the median of Intrinsic dimension of all datasets on Faster RCNN with VGG-16 and VGG-19 backbones.
 ![Image2](Plots/2.png)
 ![Image3](Plots/3.png)

+The plot on the left compares COCO and VOC data set on models trained on VOC and COCO data.
+We use alternate model for test data.
+The right plot shows median ID of KITTI data on RetinaNet with VGG-16 and VGG-19 backbones.

 ![Image4](Plots/4.png)
 ![Image5](Plots/5.png)
 ![Image6](Plots/6.png)